 The room was on fire.

-That reflexive battle mindset— where she moved before thought could slow her down— settled over her like armour.
 Katara darted through the door and water whipped the Fire Nation girl as she advanced, smirking, towards Aang.
-The second water whip freed the air bender from the beam pinning him down like a wasp-fly pinned to a board.
+The second water whip freed the air bender from the beam holding him down like a wasp-fly pinned to a board.

 'Katara!'
 Aang called with joy, but she didn't have time to check he was okay.

-The scowling girl turned in what looked like a deadly bending stance; Katara didn't wait around to see flames.
+The scowling girl spun in a deadly bending stance; Katara didn't wait around to see flames.
 Sprinting from the room, she very narrowly avoided the searing heat that shot over her shoulder.
-Her relief was short lived as quick footsteps followed her along the wooden boardwalk.

 Just as the fire bender caught up to her, Katara desperately dodged right, and Sokka jumped from the doorway to intercept her pursuer.